 As one of the world’s largest economies and business hubs, the UK plays an important role in the global fight against money laundering and terrorism financing.
 Accordingly, the UK imposes financial sanctions against a variety of foreign targets that are engaged in those types of criminal activities.

-What Is the HM Treasury Sanctions List?
+What is the HM Treasury Sanctions List?

 The HM Treasury Sanctions List contains the names (and other identifying information) of individuals and entities currently subject to UK sanctions.
 Those sanctions take the form of asset freezes and market access restrictions – measures in line with UK AML/CFT policy and designed to curb criminal behavior from regimes around the world.
-The Treasury list incorporates the sanction targets of international organizations, including the United Nations and the EU.

 The Office of Financial Sanctions Implementation (OFSI) is responsible for enforcing the HM Treasury Sanctions List.
 Money laundering and the financing of terrorism are the main criminal threats that the list is designed to address but it also combats international weapons proliferation, narcotics trafficking, treaty violations and human rights violations.